tmesposito/alicesaur/README.md

 ### Add alicesaur to your PYTHONPATH
 To run, the parent directory containing your local alicesaur repository must be in your environment's PYTHONPATH.
 To add it temporarily for your currently active shell, you can run either:
+(for a bash shell)
 ```
-export PYTHONPATH=/path/to/parent/directory:$PYTHONPATH   # for a bash shell
+export PYTHONPATH=/path/to/parent/directory:$PYTHONPATH
 ```
-or
+or (for a csh shell like csh, tcsh, or zsh)
 ```
-setenv PYTHONPATH /path/to/parent/directory:$PYTHONPATH   # for a csh shell like csh, tcsh, or zsh
+setenv PYTHONPATH /path/to/parent/directory:$PYTHONPATH
 ```
 If you want this change to be permanent, you can add the above line to your general shell "rc" file, typically named something like ~/.bashrc or ~/.cshrc, or to your environment's startup script.